it-dept-cis/Essential-Guide-to-Election-Security/docs/source/appendices/appendix_index.rst

 #. :doc:`Acronyms <acronyms>`: Expansions of acronyms used in the Guide.
 #.
 Small Jurisdiction :doc:`Worksheets <worksheets>`: A set of downloadable worksheets for use at the |Maturity1| maturity level.
 #.
 For legacy purposes, a :doc:`mapping <handbook_bp_mapping>` of the best practices to the best practices from the Handbook for Election Infrastructure Security.
+#.
+An informative section on :doc:`connectedness <connectedness_classes>`, to help understand and conceptualize how various types of election technology are (or are not) connected to each other, the internet, and other networks.

 In addition, there is a :doc:`glossary <../glossary>` of technical terms used throughout the Guide.